FranciscoCosta1/FantasticPlayers-And-WhereToFindThem/README.md

 Academic Project for the course of **Analyzing and Visualizing Data**

-Group: Francisco Costa, João Gouveia, Pedro Riveira, Nuno Rocha
+Group: Francisco Costa, João Gouveia, Pedro Rivera, Nuno Rocha

 Technologies used: **PowerBI, Python** (used to scrape data)